Nigeria Offshore Accident Attorney

 Regarding Nigeria & Offshore Oil Exploration

 A number of U.S.-based and international oil companies are exploring offshore Nigeria, employing skilled American rig workers in foreign waters in the Gulf of Guinea and Bight of Benin.
-Companies producing oil offshore of Nigeria include Exxonmobil, Chevron, Shell, and Conoco Phillips.
-Exxonmobil produces about 800,000 billion barrels of oil per day; most of its production is offshore.
+Companies producing oil offshore of Nigeria include ExxonMobil, Chevron, Shell, and Conoco Phillips.
+ExxonMobil produces about 800,000 billion barrels of oil per day; most of its production is offshore.
 Meanwhile, Chevron has about 600,000 billion barrels per day of production capacity.
 Nigeria has an estimated 37 billion barrels of oil reserves offshore in the Bight of Benin, the Gulf of Guinea and the Bight of Bonny, as well as in the Niger River Delta.
 Nigeria produced more than 2.2 billion barrels of oil per day in 2009, making it Africa’s largest oil producer, according to the U.S. Energy Information Administration.
-Approximately 40% of Nigeria’s oil is imported by the US.
+The U.S. imports approximately 40% of Nigeria’s oil.